menu

 People

-The Western Illinois University neighborhood stands out for having an average per capita income lower than 100.0% of the neighborhoods in the United States.
+One of the unique characteristics of the Western Illinois University neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 100.0% of the neighborhoods in America.
 In a nation where 1 out of every 4 children lives in poverty, the Western Illinois University neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 Occupations